AshutoshDongare/convo/README.md

  - Add more functionality to rasa like chitchat, faq and custom api calls
  - Add more languages and speakers
  - Perform in momery processing of audio

+## Feedback

+If you face any issues or have suggesions, please mention those in issues sections.
+If you liked this repo please consider starring it.
+If you are able to use this repo in your work, please consider mentioning this repo.